Witiko/doctoral-thesis/defense.md

 point arithmetic, to binary zeros and ones, which contain just one bit of information and use fast bitwise arithmetic.

-I consulted the master's thesis of @stefanik2019semantic, where we have shown that *binary* token embeddings were as accurate as token embeddings that used floating point numbers.
+In 2019, I consulted the master's thesis of @stefanik2019semantic, where we have shown that *binary* token embeddings were as accurate as token embeddings that used floating point numbers.
 We have also shown that approximating vector addition as bitwise logical disjunction and vector subtraction as bitwise logical non-implication improved the speed more than 20× and was within 2\% of optimal word analogy accuracy, which is a novel result that extends beyond information retrieval. ↷

 % Section 4.2.5: Word Sense Disambiguation with Sense Embeddings